malevitzch/froglang/README.md

 Inside the container the compiler can be ran using the 'frog' command.\
 Note: the docker commands might require sudo if the user is not in the docker group
 # todo
+- Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
+Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)

 - Add read_i32()

 - Fix the number of arguments not being correctly checked